ballerina-platform/ballerina-distribution/examples/graphql-input-objects/graphql_input_objects.md

 # GraphQL service - Input objects

-The Ballerina GraphQL module allows defining GraphQL input objects in a `graphql:Service` using Ballerina records.
+The Ballerina `graphql` module allows defining GraphQL input objects in a `graphql:Service` using Ballerina records.
 To define a GraphQL input object, define a record type in Ballerina and use it as an input type in a `resource` or a `remote` method inside a `graphql:Service`.
 Use GraphQL input objects to define non-primitive, structured input arguments in a GraphQL API.

 ::: code graphql_input_objects.bal :::